Keyfactor/azurekeyvault-orchestrator/readme_source.md

 Note: Any Azure Keyvault certificate stores removed can be re-added once the Universal Orchestrator is configured with the AKV capability.

+### Migrating from  version 1.x or version 2.x of the Azure Keyvault Orchestrator Extension

+It is not necessary to re-create all of the certificate stores when migrating from a previous version of this extension, though it is important to note that Azure KeyVaults found during a Discovery job will return with latest store path format: `{subscription id}:{resource group name}:{new vault name}`.

 ---

 ### Configure the Azure Keyvault for client access